sabesansathananthan/sabesansathananthan/README.md

 - 🔭 I’m currently working on a my final year project!
 - 🌱 I’m currently learning Fullstack and Machine Learning
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects and Learn and write about new technologies.
 - ⚡ Fun fact: I love to play chess and listen music.

 ### Connect with me: <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" height="32">